-Comedy, I once heard, is a serious business.
-So is dying, or at least facing the prospect of dying.
-Basing it on his own experiences, Will Reiser in 50/50 brings laughter to what could be a depressing subject: a young man facing a deadly disease.
+In 50/50, screenwriter Will Reiser uses his own experience and brings laughter to what could be a depressing subject: a young man facing a deadly disease.
 50/50 also benefits from one of the best performances by one of our best actors working today.

-Adam (Joseph Gordon-Levitt) is basically a good guy (doesn't drink, doesn't smoke) with a questionable girlfriend, Rachael (Bryce Dallas Howard--for the second time this year playing a villainness...thank you, The Help).
-He has a best friend, Kyle (Seth Rogen), who works with him at a National Public Radio station in Seattle (which I imagine would make them the cool guys...at least in Seattle, anyway).
+Adam (Joseph Gordon-Levitt) is basically a good guy who doesn't drink or smoke but who has a questionable girlfriend, Rachael (Bryce Dallas Howard).
+He has a best friend, Kyle (Seth Rogen), who works with him at a National Public Radio station in Seattle, which I imagine would make them the cool guys, at least in Seattle.
 However, Adam has been having back pain for some time, so he goes to the doctor.
 Once he hears the word 'cancer', everything else goes basically unheard.

 As Adam continues his treatment, he gains a dog and loses a bitch (Rachael), with Kyle's help finds the joys of medicinal marijuana and new meaning to the term 'sympathy sex', and comes to find that chemotherapy hasn't worked, so now it's time for surgery.
-With all this coming on him, his big wish is to do something he's never done...drive.
-He also finally opens up to a possible relationship with Katherine, ever bumbling yet perky (the psycho...therapist version of Katie Couric).
+With all this coming on him, his big wish is to do something he's never done: drive.
+He also finally opens up to a possible relationship with Katherine, ever bumbling yet perky.

 After watching 50/50, I get the sense that people may be either put off by the subject or be oversold on the idea that this is a real howler of a comedy.
-Certainly when Rogen is involved (both as actor and producer) you can expect the film to have a healthy dose (no pun intended) of both raunch and odes to pot.
+Certainly when Rogen is involved both as actor and producer, you can expect the film to have a healthy dose of both raunchy and odes to pot.
 There were moments of laughter (most coming from Kyle's efforts to get Adam to see the benefits of using cancer to get laid), but on the whole I didn't laugh as much as I'd been led to believe.

-That aspect (the perky little girl who falls in love, or at least like, with her patient) just never worked for me.
+That aspect: the perky little girl who falls in love or at least like with her patient, just never worked for me.
 I kept thinking that in 50/50 her purpose really wasn't to try and help Adam get some handle on his illness but to give him a chance to have some romantic angle in the film.
 I also note that for most of 50/50, Adam remains pretty much the same: a smart fellow ready with a quick quip for almost every situation.
-It really isn't until he learns that the chemo hasn't worked and will have to go to surgery that he shows an emotion besides remarkable distance, even calmness, towards everything.
+It really isn't until he learns that the chemo hasn't worked and will have to go to surgery that he shows an emotion besides remarkable aloofness, even calmness, towards everything.

 My caveat about 50/50 is that it is not as funny as one might be led to believe.
 Its humor does ease some of the edges of being a story about cancer.
 The film maintains a good balance between being delicate with the subject matter and being more of a slacker/stoner romp.
-Minus the romantic angle and Kendrick's bubbly schtick, 50/50 has the odds in its favor of being a good, though not great, film.
+Minus the romantic angle and Kendrick's bubbly shtick, 50/50 has the odds in its favor of being a good film.